-The model of the device shall be verified as many customers don't know or believe it is something else.
+The model of the device shall be verified.

 The customer shall be asked if their device is under warranty or currently has insurance.

 The customer shall be given a possible range of fees that may apply to the repair.

 The customer shall be given a timeframe of when the full pre-repair triage process will be completed, and when a more accurate repair fee amount will be known.